 Louis Rosen is a songwriter, guitarist, author, teacher and 2005 Guggenheim Foundation Fellow in Music Composition.
 Louis recently completed his thirtieth year of teaching the music theory and appreciation curriculum for the 92nd Street Y School of Music.

 He has released three albums with vocalist Capathia Jenkins: The Ache of Possibility (Di-Tone, 2009), One Ounce of Truth: The Nikki Giovanni Songs (PS Classics, 2008) and South Side Stories (Rosecap, 2006).
 The songs from these albums have been heard on hundreds of radio stations around the U.S., as well as part of extended interview/performance segments on Public Radio International’s "Tavis Smiley Show," NPR’s "Tell Me More" and WNYC’s "Soundcheck with John Schaeffer," as well as TV’s "CBS Morning News."
-Most recently, Louis began work on a new project composing music for ACT ONE, a new play slated to debut at Lincoln Center’s Beaumont Theater in April, 2014.
+Most recently, Louis composed music for Lincoln Center’s Tony-nominated play Act One.

 Among other vocal works are "Twelve Songs on Poems" by Maya Angelou, written for Ms. Jenkins, and premiered at The Public Theater's Joe's Pub; "Dream Suite: Songs in Jazz and Blues," words by Langston Hughes, and "It Is Still Dark: Songs of Exile," words by Celso Gonzalez-Falla, both of which premiered in concert at the Great Hall at Cooper Union in New York; and "Five Riversongs," a song cycle on poems from Spoon River Anthology, which premiered at the Lincoln Center Library and the Museum of the City of New York.